daynej95/hello-world/README.md

 My first github project!

-This is a simple hello world program.
+This is a simple tutorial project.
+Nothing more.